-Property Туре Multiplicity Description

-attributes EntityAttributeGroup 1 The standard attributes available to all
+Property Туре Multiplicity Description attributes EntityAttributeGroup 1 The standard attributes available to all entities. value String 01 The value of the entity.
+An empty string value MUST be used when referencing an OVAL Variable.

-entities.

-value string 01 The value of the entity.

 4.3.52 EntityComplexBaseType

 The EntityComplexBaseType is an abstract type that defines a base type for all complex entities.
 Entities represent the individual properties for OVAL Objects and OVAL States.